System builder deployment of Windows 10 for desktop editions

-After search completes, click Add next to the version and architecture of the package you wish to download.
+After each search completes, click Download next to the version and architecture of the package you wish to download.

-Troubleshoot: IF you encounter an error as “The website has encountered a problem” after clicking “Download”, try turning off the pop-up blocker in IE or disabling Protected Mode in IE temporarily
+If you encounter an error that says “The website has encountered a problem” when trying to download your updates, try turning off the pop-up blocker in IE or temporarily disabling Protected Mode in IE.

 Dism /Add-Package /Image:C:\mount\windows /PackagePath:"C:\windows10.0-kb4016871-x64_27dfce9dbd92670711822de2f5f5ce0151551b7d.msu"